Quantrill, Padres beat Rays for 1st time since 2010

 Rays starter Jalen Beeks (5-2) allowed five runs on eight hits in five innings.

 The Padres scored twice on four hits in the fourth to break a 2-2 tie.
-Luis Urias doubled for fourth RBI in the last two games, and Hosmer hit his 18th homer in the fifth.
+Luis Urias, who has six RBIs in the last two games, doubled and Hosmer hit his 18th homer in the fifth.

 TRAINER’S ROOM